10 Facts About The Paraguay Green Racer

 At 9 records, the white-tailed lizard ranked in first, followed by Peter’s lava lizard at 3.
 The top mammal was the red-nosed mouse, with 2 records.
 Their diet shifted with age, as juveniles ate reptiles exclusively, with mammals becoming more prominent in adulthood, with a healthy share of lizards maintained.
 Bats were also confirmed as prey in 2010, specifically the black myotis (Myotis nigricans), a species the Amazon tree boa also feeds on.

-Paraguayan green racers are such flexible eaters that they can swallow lethally poisonous toads.
+Paraguay green racers are such flexible eaters that they can swallow lethally poisonous toads.
 It’s normally specialised amphibian eaters that do this, snakes whose physiology has adapted over millions of years, snakes whose very cell is designed to prevent from bufotoxins from binding.
-But Paraguayan green racers are so hardy that they can swallow them anyway.
+But Paraguay green racers are so hardy that they can swallow them anyway.
 They’ve been observed eating the likes of granular toads and cururu toads, both poisonous.
 They can swallow them even if they inflate, gripping their balloon-like bodies with sharp fangs, and swallowing them by the head.

 However, Philodryas nattereri doesn’t always get its own way.
 A popular prey is Peter’s lava lizard (Tropidurus hispidus), a thick, scaly beast which is also confirmed prey of the venomous Caatinga lancehead.
-In 2012, scientists found a dead Paraguayan green racer along a road in Brazil, measuring 110.5cm.
+In 2012, scientists found a dead Paraguay green racer along a road in Brazil, measuring 110.5cm.
 Dissection revealed a lava lizard in its stomach, which weighed 40 grams versus the snake’s 146 grams, making for a prey mass of 41.4% of its own body weight.

 The snake wasn’t punctured, like catfish-eating snakes suffer.
 The scientists speculated that the thick, bulky body of the lizard compressed the snake’s lungs from within, choking it to death.

-The Paraguayan green racer has a mainly proteolytic venom, causing the structural breakdown of proteins into their base amino acids.
+The Paraguay green racer has a mainly proteolytic venom, causing the structural breakdown of proteins into their base amino acids.
 There’s also minor fibrinolytic properties, shredding the fibrinogen that helps blood to clot.
 Its venom composition was similar to its cousins, the Patagonian and Lichtenstein’s green racers.

-Unlike coral snakes, there are few neurotoxins in Paraguayan green racer venom.
+Unlike coral snakes, there are few neurotoxins in Paraguay green racer venom.
 At 45.9%, the main ingredient was PIII metalloproteineases, which primarily cause local symptoms.
 These were in intermediate concentrations compared to fellow family members, the Patagonian green racer (52.6%), burrowing night snake (39.1%), and Miranda green racer (58.4%).

 Actual bite reports are few and far between.
 Their cousin, Lichtenstein’s green racer, caused a fully swollen hand in a reptile expert in 1986, plus stiffness extending to the shoulder, and random knee pain and stiffness for several days.
 If the venom composition is similar, then P. nattereri could have similar effects.
 Either way, this species contributes virtually nothing to Brazil’s annual snakebite statistics.